aws-powertools/powertools-lambda-java/docs/core/metrics.md

 <!-- prettier-ignore-start -->
 !!! tip "Metric validation"
-    - Maximum of 9 dimensions
+    - Maximum of 30 dimensions (`Service` default dimension counts as a regular dimension)
     - Dimension keys and values cannot be null or empty
     - Metric values must be valid numbers
 <!-- prettier-ignore-end -->

-If you want to ensure that at least one metric is emitted, you can pass `raiseOnEmptyMetrics = true` to the **@Metrics** annotation:
+If you want to ensure that at least one metric is emitted, you can pass `raiseOnEmptyMetrics = true` to the `@Metrics` annotation:

 === "MetricsRaiseOnEmpty.java"